Counseling Center Contact Info

 Alia Lawlor, LPCC-S, CCMC – Staff Counselor

-Laura Keating – Masters Practicum Therapist
+Laura Keating – Master's Practicum Therapist

 I greatly believe that the most important relationship an individual will ever have is the relationship they have with themselves.
 Through self-compassion, I believe people can improve many aspects of their lives.

-Some of my clinical areas of interest include: anxiety/depression, compassion-based therapy, animal-assisted therapy, women’s issues, LGBTQ+ concerns, cognitive behavioral therapy, and mindfulness.
+Clinical interests: anxiety/depression, compassion-based therapy, animal-assisted therapy, women’s issues, LGBTQ+ concerns, cognitive behavioral therapy, and mindfulness.

 Maria Johnson, B.A. – Graduate Assistant

 I am honored that I have gotten the opportunity to be the Graduate Assistant at John Carroll’s Counseling Center.
 In December 2016, I earned my Bachelor’s Degree in psychology with a concentration in art from the University of Toledo.
-Currently, I am on the track to receive my masters in Clinical Mental Health Counseling here at JCU.
+Currently, I am on the track to receive my Master's in Clinical Mental Health Counseling here at JCU.
 My career goals are to open a private practice and work with children and adolescents.

-Some of my clinical areas of interests include: acceptance and commitment therapy, generalized anxiety disorder, depression, OCD related disorders, ADHD, mindfulness, and art therapy.
+Clinical interests: acceptance and commitment therapy, generalized anxiety disorder, depression, OCD related disorders, ADHD, mindfulness, and art therapy.